Softball Sweeps UCSB, Bauman Makes History

 Deiros sent sophomore Morgan White to pitch in game two against USCB’s Lena Mayer.

-After entering the game in the sixth, Bauman would close the door for the Eagles and registered her 1oth save of the year to break the all-time single season saves record.
+After entering the game in the sixth, Bauman would close the door for the Eagles.

 White was credited with a no-decision after throwing three innings, giving up two runs on four hits, walking one batter and striking out two.